PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Galipea'

-    Retrieving data for taxon 'Genipa'

-    Retrieving data for taxon 'Gliricidia'

-    Retrieving data for taxon 'Graffenrieda'

     Retrieving data for taxon 'Guapira'

     Retrieving data for taxon 'Guarea'

-    Retrieving data for taxon 'Guatteria'

-    Retrieving data for taxon 'Guazuma'

-    Retrieving data for taxon 'Guettarda'

     Retrieving data for taxon 'Gustavia'

-    Retrieving data for taxon 'Gyrocarpus'

-    Retrieving data for taxon 'Hampea'

-    Retrieving data for taxon 'Handroanthus'

-    Retrieving data for taxon 'Heisteria'

-    Retrieving data for taxon 'Helianthostylis'

-    Retrieving data for taxon 'Herrania'

-    Retrieving data for taxon 'Himatanthus'

     Retrieving data for taxon 'Hippocratea'

     Retrieving data for taxon 'Hiraea'

-    Retrieving data for taxon 'Hirtella'

-    Retrieving data for taxon 'Hura'

     Retrieving data for taxon 'Inga'